Lucretia/orenda/docs/notes/what-i-want.md

 * [No operator precedence in Fortress](https://youtu.be/hUQKaTH9TMo?t=13740)
   - From same talk about 4:00:00, "pushing past language type systems to prove safety"
 * JDK 16 RNG

+### Language library as a database

+I considered this to be a dead idea from Ada83 and not a good one until was I informed that having the library in a database could make for a development environment where you can be constantly running with minimal compiles.
+He likened it to Lisp and Smalltalk development.

+I had been thinking about how to have a toolchain which could be built into running applications.

+> working with a live system all the time, change and tweak while it is running
+>
+> -- <cite>David Botton</cite>

 ## References